-Well, the 3 album projects we’ve done in this studio have all been nominated for the Mercury Prize.
-We did Ghostpoet’s first album, Jessie Ware’s first album, and part of her 2nd one as well.
+Well, the three album projects we’ve done in this studio have all been nominated for the Mercury Prize.
+We did Ghostpoet’s first album, Jessie Ware’s first album, and part of her second one as well.
 We also did “Fortune” on Disclosure’s album, who went on to have mainstream acclaim, which is great.

 That’s cool to hear.
-Another thing I find fascinating about Red Bull Studios is that you guys don’t charge your artists for using the studio facilities.
-That’s very unconventional.
+Red Bull Studios doesn’t charge your artists for using the studio facilities, which is quite unconventional, isn’t it?

 Yes, it’s quite unconventional.
 If we chose to charge money to work with up-and-coming artists, we’d primarily be a business, which isn’t want we want.
 We’d rather take the financial hit, and help an artist, instead of saying “We really want to help you, but we’re going to have to charge you money“.
 That’s not helping.
 We could charge people for our time, which would go into the higher-tier of studio rates, but that’s not our philosophy.